Mini-class

 • We explicitly separated two TV distances:

-• This leads to a simple conclusion: The gap between the surrogate $L_\mu(\pi_\theta)$ and the true performance $\mathcal{J}(\pi_\theta)$ scales with $\alpha_0 + \alpha_1$.
+• This leads to a simple conclusion: The gap between the surrogate $L_\mu(\pi_\theta)$ and the true performance $\mathcal{J}(\pi_\theta)$ is bounded by $C(\alpha_0 + \alpha_1)$.

 • Decoupled PPO / AReaL can be viewed as formally acknowledging the existence of three policies and explicitly decoupling the behavior distribution from the reference policy in the objective.